Construct (game engine): Construct 3

 Construct 3 is the most recent major version of the Construct engine.
 Announced on January 27, 2015, new features include Mac and Linux support, multi-language support and third-party expansion of the editor with an official plugin SDK for the editor.
 More details were revealed on February 1, 2017, with a public beta starting on March 28 of the same year.
 It concluded on December 4, 2017, with the release of the engine.
-Improvements include a overhauled manual, official tutorials and translations of the IDE.
+Improvements include an overhauled manual, official tutorials and translations of the IDE.

 This version also changed from a pay-once model to a yearly subscription-based model.

 On May 23, 2019, JavaScript coding was announced as a separate add-on, but was free for all users who had a paying license before September 2, 2019.
 The feature was added with r157 on July 5, 2019.

 Construct Arcade

 Construct Arcade (formerly known as Scirra Arcade) is a game portal for projects created in Construct 2 or 3.
 It was launched on November 23, 2011, along with update r69 of Construct 2.
 It was later added to Construct 3 on r24.

 On August 14, 2019, a new version of the arcade was released, with it being renamed to the Construct Arcade.
 Changes to the platform includes a new layout, stability improvements, publisher profiles, a way to view analytics of published games on the website and links to other storefronts.